doegemon/doegemon/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:nicolasldoege@gmail.com)

 ## Main Projects:
+### CRUD + API - Product Catalog Management
+Basic CRUD project to test my knowledge of Python, SQL, APIs and Docker, aiming to modernize the way a small company manages their product catalog, by having a website or platform where the user can view, add, delete or update a product.

+The objectives of this project were:
+- Structure the database backend to support these operations, using Python, SQLAlchemy, Pydantic and FastAPI.
+- Create a frontend application to perform operations on the database, using Streamlit and Requests
+- Configure the Docker files to guarantee the integrity of the solution/application on other devices and operating systems.

+Link to the repository: https://github.com/doegemon/crud_api_products

 ### Real Estate Analysis in King County, USA
 Project to analyze data on properties available for sale to integrate the real estate portfolio of a fictitious company, indicating which properties should be purchased and providing financial data (maximum investment of US$ 4.14B, maximum return of US$ 5.38B and maximum profit of US$ 1.24B).